Pitrified/snippet/hough-parallel-lines/README.md

+# Improvement on the HoughLines algorithm

-# Hough lines in a corridor
+## Hough lines in a corridor

 If the input data contains two *parallel* lines, and the distance between them is known a priori, that information can be used to extract more information when analyzing each